Li toppled and Djokovic tumbles on Wimbledon's grass

 "I was just hoping there is nothing going on with the joint.
 Luckily, there is no damage and I could play."

 Djokovic, who consulted a doctor and had an ultrasound scan to confirm there was no damage, was able to joke that he would take diving lessons from Becker, renowned for grasscourt acrobatics during his playing career.

-The world number two will now meet France's Jo-Wilfried Tsonga, another fine tumbler, in Monday's fourth round.
+The world No.2 will now meet France's Jo-Wilfried Tsonga, another fine tumbler, in Monday's fourth round.

 Women's third seed Simona Halep suffered a less spectacular scare, dropping a set against unheralded Ukrainian Lesia Tsurenko in a delayed second-round match.

-Halep, who has vaulted up the rankings over the past year and reached the French Open final this month, eventually saw off the world number 170 6-3 4-6 6-4, but not before throwing away two match points as she struggled with her nerves.
+Halep, who has vaulted up the rankings over the past year and reached the French Open final this month, eventually saw off the world No.170 6-3 4-6 6-4, but not before throwing away two match points as she struggled with her nerves.